WIPACrepo/wuBase-python/README.md

 wub = wubctl.wuBaseCtl(device_port, baudrate)
 ```

-The wuBase will operate in autobaud mode untill commanded not to using
+Note the wuBase will operate in autobaud mode until told otherwise.
+This is handled seamlessly in the main DAQ script.

-`wub.set_baud()`

-which will set the baudrate on the wuBase to that of the serial port when the `wuBaseCtl` object was instantiated.

 ### Commanding